 A publication can be any means of communication with someone other than the person being defamed.
 It includes: –

 - Posting a comment on Twitter, Facebook or another internet site

-- Writing a letter, email or other document such as a book or newspaper article
+- Writing a letter, email or other documents such as a book or newspaper article

 The publication does not have to name the person being defamed only that s/he could be identified by some people acquainted with the claimant.